Alcartez/Fastq2Chunks/README.md

 # Fastq2Chunks

-Only works in Linux , would be adding windows support soon
+Only works in Linux , would be adding windows support soon , fingers crossed.

 Requirements :
 1. Unix/Linux system with bash support